 If someone wants to commission a project in the next few months, it is good business to lock them in the existing price structure with a downpayment.

 Explain in detail who owns the rights to the finished product and any reproduction rights, if any.

-Explain the terms of terminating the project by both the artist and the commissioner.
+Explain the terms of terminating the project by the artist and the commissioner.

 Include Extra Details Of The Commission Project

-The more details you document, the better your relationship will be with the commissioner.
+The more details you document, the better your relationship with the commissioner.

 Include information like:

 - Who will be responsible for reference images, if any